kylep/kyle.pericak.com/content/posts/ops/ops-errors.md

 # Failed command: aws ecr get-login

-This error:
+This error was caused by a bad NTP config.
+Renew the NTP lease to fix it.

 ```
 An error occurred (InvalidSignatureException) when calling the GetAuthorizationToken operation: Signature expired: 20190911T174538Z is now earlier than 20190912T004835Z (20190912T010335Z - 15 min.)
 ```

-was caused by a bad NTP config.
-Renew the NTP lease to fix it.

 ---